LieberInstitute/DeDHed/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `qsvaR` is to provide software that can remove the effects of bench degradation from RNA-seq data.
+Differential expressions analysis requires the ability normalize complex datasets.
+In the case of postmortem brain tissue we are tasked with removing the effects of bench degradation.
+The qsvaR package combines an established method for removing the effects of degradation from RNA-seq data with easy to use functions.
+The first step in this workflow is to create an `Ranged Summarized Experiment` object with the transcripts identified in our qsva experiment.
+If you already have a `Ranged Summarized Experiment` of transcripts we can do this with the getDegTx function as shown below.If not this can be generated with the `SPEAQeasy` pipeline usinge the `--qsva` flag.
+This flage requires a full path to a text file, containing one Ensembl transcript ID per line for each transcript desired in the final transcripts R output object (called `rse_tx`).
+The `sig_transcripts` argument in this package should contain the same Ensembl transcript IDs as the text file for the `--qsva` flag.The goal of `qsvaR` is to provide software that can remove the effects of bench degradation from RNA-seq data.

 ## Installation Instructions